openmoh/openmohaa/docs/getting_started_running.md

 **Medal of Honor: Allied Assault** is the default game, but expansions are also supported.

 **Medal of Honor: Allied Assault Spearhead** and **Medal of Honor: Allied Assault Breakthrough** are supported in OpenMoHAA using the `com_target_game` variable.

 To play an expansion, append the following command-line arguments to the executable:

 - `+set com_target_game 1` for the Spearhead expansion (mohaas/mohta, mainta, a.k.a Team Assault)
 - `+set com_target_game 2` for the Breakthrough expansion (mohaab/mohtt, maintt, a.k.a Team Tactics)

-On Windows, you can create a shortcut to OpenMoHAA with these command-line arguments.
+With `com_target_game`, OpenMoHAA will support the network protocol accordingly.
 The default value of `com_target_game` is 0 for the base game (mohaa, main).

-With `com_target_game`, OpenMoHAA will support the network protocol accordingly.
+On Windows, it's best to create a shortcut to the OpenMoHAA executable, and append the command-line arguments above to play an expansion.

 You can now start a local OpenMOHAA server or play on a server.